cnamejj/PyProc/README.md

 |clear_refs|Skipping, it's "write only" and not a normal data file
 |pagemap| Skipping, it's a binary file
 |attr/current|TBD, files in the "attr" subdir need to be researched
-|attr/prev NEED|TBD, files in the "attr" subdir need to be researched
+|attr/prev|TBD, files in the "attr" subdir need to be researched
-|attr/exec NEED|TBD, files in the "attr" subdir need to be researched
+|attr/exec|TBD, files in the "attr" subdir need to be researched
 |attr/fscreate| TBD, files in the "attr" subdir need to be researched
 |attr/keycreate|TBD, files in the "attr" subdir need to be researched
 |attr/sockcreate| TBD, files in the "attr" subdir need to be researched